elixir-ecto/ecto/README.md

   * `:select` - although we used `:select` above, it is optional and by default it simply returns the model being queried
   * `:preload` - used for preloading associations

 When writing a query, you are inside Ecto's query syntax.
-In order to access external values or invoke functions, you need to use the `^` operator, which is overloaded by Ecto:
+In order to access params values or invoke functions, you need to use the `^` operator, which is overloaded by Ecto:

 ```elixir
 def min_prcp(min) do